 4. Reduced Pregnancy Risks

-While most mothers can deal with pregnancy problems through the journey until delivery, most of the major risks usually emerge at that point itself.
-The chances of undergoing a premature delivery, a miscarriage or development of birth defects is extremely high when pregnant with multiple foetuses.
+While most mothers can deal with pregnancy problems through the journey until delivery, most of the significant risks usually emerge at that point itself.
+The chances of undergoing a premature delivery, a miscarriage, or development of congenital disabilities are extremely high when a woman is pregnant with multiple foetuses.

 Risks Associated With MFPR